Ugly Christmas Sweater Gnomes with Fairfield World

 STEP ONE

-Wash and dry sweaters from the second-hand store.
-Cut sweaters apart at their seams and remove the bands and sleeves.
-Print out the Gnome Patterns below cut them out with scissors and assemble the hat with tape.
+I always wash and dry sweaters and any soft goods from the second-hand store.
+Cut sweaters apart at their seams and remove the cuffs and sleeves.
+Download the UGLY CHRISTMAS SWEATER GNOME PATTERNS at the bottom of this post.
+Print the patterns, then cut them out with scissors and assemble the hat with tape.

 Fold sweater sections in half, line up patterns on folds, as indicated, and pin patterns in place with straight pins.
 I used the red cable knit for the gnome body and the ugly Christmas sweater for the gnome hat.